Adams Conditioning and Likelihood Ratio Transfer Mediated Inference: Abstract

+Now, when working in a conventional and informal style, by merely speaking of this conditional probability, $A$ already implicitly states (requires, assumes) that the probability that $C$ has stolen the object $F$ is non-zero.
+Having a meadow in mind $A$ is not committed to such an assumption.

-To appreciate this difficulty one may notice that the constraint $P(H) >0$ cannot be conveniently expressed in the language of probability functions with precise beliefs.
-From the perspective of subjective probability with beliefs represented by precise probability functions, either the assumption that $P(\texttt{has-stolen-F}) > 0$ must be considered not to qualify as information with relevance to an agent's belief (because otherwise the agent should be able, by definition of the concept of subjective probability, to encode the level of uncertainty resulting after learning that $P(\texttt{has-stolen-F}) > 0$ in a probability function with precise values), or the limitation to precise values must be lifted, a step of significant magnitude in the current (2016) state of affairs in forensic logic. \item On the basis of meadows providing a formalization of aspects of probability calculus relevant for the discussion below is relatively simple; and providing such a formalization in terms of equational logic is feasible. \end{itemize}
+\item The assertion that $P_A(H) \neq 0$ may be expressed as $P_A(H)/P_A(H) =1$.
+However, there is still a problem with this assertion because the constraint $P_A(H)/P-A(H) =1$ cannot be conveniently expressed in the language of probability functions with precise beliefs.
+From the perspective of subjective probability with beliefs represented by precise probability functions the assertion that $P_A(\texttt{C-has-stolen-F}) > 0$ is informative about $A$'s belief, while at the same time it is uninformative as an exclamation by $A$ about their own state of belief.
+Indeed, at any time $A$ should be able, by definition of the concept of subjective probability, to encode their level of uncertainty concerning ``$\texttt{C has stolen F}$'' in a probability function with precise values, e.g. by stating that $P_A(\texttt{C-has-stolen-F})= 0$ or by stating that $P_A(\texttt{C-has-stolen-F})= 10^{-10}$.
+But questions remain: can it be the case that for some rational $r$, $A$'s belief is $P_A(\texttt{C-has-stolen-F})= r$, while representing $r$ precisely as a fraction is unfeasible for $A$ because it requires an extremely long expression?
+If so, can it be the case that $A$ cannot do better than to communicate an interval $P_A(\texttt{C-has-stolen-F})> a$ with rational $a$ chosen in such a way that denoting it is feasible? \end{enumerate}